Arafat-Hossain-Anik/pti-quad-food-ordering-app/README.md

 * Popular Product Section
 * Recommended Product Section
 * Footer<br/>
-Products data has been fetched from an api and has been served to `Popular` and `Recommended` section through `Context Api`.
+<p>Products data has been fetched from an api and has been served to `Popular` and `Recommended` section through `Context Api`.
 Also, external data adding option has been integrated<br/>
 Finally this has been deploy to `Netliy`.
-Website Live Link: [https://pti-quad-technical.netlify.app/](https://pti-quad-technical.netlify.app/)
+Website Live Link: [https://pti-quad-technical.netlify.app/](https://pti-quad-technical.netlify.app/)</p>
 ## Thank You